danielvijge/squeezebox-youtube/README.md

 YouTube Plugin README
 =====================

-**NOTE: This version of the YouTube plugin doesn't work.
-It uses version 2 of the YouTube API, which YouTube depricated on March 4, 2014, and disabled on April 20 2015.**

-**A newer version is the YouTube plugin, with support for the YouTube API v3 has been created by philippe_44.
-The new plugin can be installed from the default 3rd party plugin list.
-There is no need to add a custom repository.
-The source code for the new version can be found at http://sourceforge.net/projects/lms-youtube/**
+**NOTE: This version of the YouTube is a mirror of the YouTube plugin created by philippe_44.
+The original source code for this version can be found at http://sourceforge.net/projects/lms-youtube/**

 This repository contains source code for SqueezeBox YouTube plugin.